admbtski/miglee/apps/web/docs/architecture-todos.md

 ```
 types/
-├── event-details.ts  ← Should be in features/intents/types/
+├── event-details.ts  ← Should be in features/events/types/
-├── intent.ts         ← Should be in features/intents/types/
+├── event.ts         ← Should be in features/events/types/
 └── types.ts          ← Review for global vs feature-specific
 ```